Changelog

 Changes since v4.18.0.

 This release tightens the ActiveRecord and ORM integration layer.
-It
+It adds

-adds inline agent DSL blocks to acts_as_agent so agent
+inline agent DSL blocks to acts_as_agent so agent defaults can be defined

-defaults can be defined where the wrapper is declared, and it exposes
+where the wrapper is declared, and it exposes the resolved provider through

-ActiveRecord and Sequel wrappers.
+public llm methods on the ActiveRecord and Sequel wrappers.

 Change